csmarchbanks/website/about.md

 Hi!
 I'm Chris, a software engineer and outdoor enthusiast living in Boulder, CO.

-I currently work at CA Technologies, formerly Rally Software, where I do mostly back-end development work.
+I currently work at [Splunk](https://www.splunk.com), where I focus on providing monitoring and observability.

+Previously I worked at [FreshTracks.io](https://freshtracks.io), an accelerator within CA Technologies focused on building a hosted monitoring solution for Kubernetes.

 In my free time I enjoy the mountains of Colorado as much as possible by participating in sports such as: